ptrnov/yii2-fusionchart/README.md

-Postman Chart for Yii 2
+Fusonchart for Yii2
 =======================
-Chart with fusonchart
+widget render Chart with fusonchart

 Installation
 ------------